 In-depth, regional-scale assessments conducted or planned for 2012 through 2023 focus on 20 of the most heavily used aquifers in the nation.
-Groundwater quality results for principal aquifers sampled in 2012 and 2013 are available today and summarized in the fact sheets below.
-Almost 400 deep public-supply wells were sampled within these aquifers, which were analyzed for a broad range of water-quality constituents.
+Groundwater quality results for principal aquifers sampled in 2014 are available today, in addition to those previously available for principal aquifers samples in 2012-13, and summarized in the fact sheets below.
+Almost 670 deep public-supply wells were sampled within these aquifers, which were analyzed for a broad range of water-quality constituents.

-Over the next few years, results will be released for additional principal aquifers that are important sources of drinking water for the nation as the National Water-Quality Assessment Project continues to address three central questions:
+Understanding how natural features and human activities affect groundwater quality helps to predict how and why aquifer vulnerability to contamination varies across the nation.
+Over the next few years, results will be released for additional principal aquifers that are important sources of drinking water for the nation as the USGS NAWQA Project continues to address three central questions:

 National Water-Quality Assessment Project